tempesta-tech/tempesta/README.md

 ### What it is?

-**Tempesta FW** is a hybrid solution which combines reverse proxy and firewall at the same time.
+**Tempesta FW** is a hybrid solution that combines reverse proxy and firewall at the same time.
 It accelerates Web applications and provide high performance framework with access to all network layers for running complex network traffic classification and blocking modules.

-**Tempesta FW** is built into Linux TCP/IP stack for better and more stable performance characteristics in comparison with TCP servers on top of common Socket API and even kernel sockets.
+**Tempesta FW** is built into Linux TCP/IP stack for better and more stable performance characteristics in comparison with TCP servers on top of common Socket API or even kernel sockets.

 ### Prerequisites

-Tempesta requires following Linux kernel configuration options to be switched
+Tempesta requires that the following Linux kernel configuration options are switched on:
-on:

 * CONFIG\_SECURITY
 * CONFIG\_SECURITY\_NETWORK